ETH-NEXUS/civicutils/README.md

 ### Annotation of consensus drug response predictions

 Function `process_drug_support()` will decide on a consensus drug support for each available tier match and every associated disease specificity category.
 Note this function can only be applied if the provided `varMap` has been previously annotated with cancer type specificity information.
-After the annotation of consensus predictions, the returned `matchMap` will contain additional entries per tier: 'matches', containing the variant hits found in CIViC (if any), and 'drug_support', listing one string for each consensus drug response annotated using format `DISEASE:CT:SUPPORT`.
+After the annotation of consensus predictions, the returned `matchMap` will contain additional entries per tier: `matches`, containing the variant hits found in CIViC (if any), and `drug_support`, listing one string for each consensus drug response annotated using format `DISEASE:CT:SUPPORT`.

 Conversion of CIViC evidences (terms used for evidence direction and clinical significance) into a specific drug support string can be done through a custom dictionary `drug_support` within the config file `data.yml`.